khan-glitch/mealsonwheels/README.md

 /storage/*.key
 /storage/logs/*.log"

 3. Please reinstall composer by 'composer install' and npm modules by "npm install" in the terminal.
-After that, please reconfigure the database in env file and change the appname to "Happy Meals" in APPNAME.
+After that, please reconfigure the database in env file and change the appname to "Merry Meals" in APPNAME.
 After that, a few reconfiguration will be need to done in the terminal one being "php artisan key:generate" as an example case.
 After that, configuration of API key in .env file will be needed, here is the api key - "GOOGLE_MAPS_API_KEY=AIzaSyCKFuBXU6h5HXfiLHmeWEhg6xLBABXsGVg"

 4. Here are the APIs used -
  "Directions API